junesirius/junesirius.github.io/_posts/Supernatural/Angelic_Black_Death/SPN-Angelic-black-death-whole-novel.md

 And then all the lights went out completely at the same time.
 The whole room fell into pure darkness, and the floor just continued shaking like an earthquake.
 The gravity direction shifted quickly, changing from downwards to sidewards then upwards.
 Cass got thrown across room, hitting the wall next to the door, and then got mercilessly thrown onto the ceiling of the room, crashing onto the ceiling lamp by his back bone, feeling glass and metals stabbed into his skin, and finally ended up with all fours on the ground again, bloodied and motion-sickened.

-He sort of expected Lucifer might show up after that, bragging about what he did today, his cocky voice floating around, filling the space.
+He had expected Lucifer to show up after that, bragging about what he did today, his cocky voice floating around, filling the space.
 But no, the Devil didn't show that day.
 Actually he didn't even see him for quite a while after that.
 Lucifer must be busy, busy saving the world as he promised, Castiel distantly hoped, but even if he didn't keep his promise, he was sure Sam and Dean would figure something out.
 They always do, and Castiel only hope this archangel weapon he secured by his body could make that task easier for them.

 Castiel didn't connect the dots together then, but he does now.
 That incident of mere seconds, must be the exact time when the Darkness invaded the Heaven and blew everyone up, Lucifer included.